geomob/geomob-website/_posts/2020-03-18-mar-18th-geomob-lon-details.markdown

 ---

 <div class="heading">When and where?</div>
-The first London Geomob of 2020 will be at
 <span class="b">18:30 on Wednesday the 18th of March, 2020 </span>
 at [Geovation Hub](https://geovation.uk/hub/) at (_[Sutton Yard, 65 Goswell Rd, London EC1V 7EN](https://www.openstreetmap.org/#map=19/51.52435/-0.09975)_).